An Investigation of the Perceived Financial Performance of Commercial Printing Firms for Conducting B2C Activities Using Web Technology

 How to Cite:

-Mehta, D. P., (2003) “An Investigation of the Perceived Financial Performance of Commercial Printing Firms for Conducting B2C Activities Using Web Technology”, The Journal of Technology, Management, and Applied Engineering 19(2).
+Mehta, D. P., (2003) “An Investigation of the Perceived Financial Performance of Commercial Printing Firms for Conducting B2C Activities Using Web Technology”, Journal of Industrial Technology 19(2).